-- 4. The right of a currently enrolled student to request that his/her "directory information" not be released by Mercer University.
-The University at its discretion and without the written consent of the student may release "directory information" which includes the following items: student name, address, e-mail address, telephone number, date and place of birth, academic program, dates of attendance, degrees and honors received, most recent previous institution attended, participation in officially recognized activities and sports, and photographs or video images.
-A student request for non-disclosure of the above items may be completed on his or her MyMercer portal at the 'Student Privacy' tile then select 'Online Directory Privacy'. - 5.
+- 4. The right of a currently enrolled student to request that their "directory information" not be released by Mercer University.
+The University, at its discretion and without the written consent of the student, may release "directory information," which includes the following items: student name, address, email address, telephone number, date and place of birth, academic program, dates of attendance, degrees and honors received, most recent previous institution attended, participation in officially recognized activities and sports, and photographs or video images.
+A student request for non-disclosure of the above items must be filed with the Office of the Registrar. - 5.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by Mercer University to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA are: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-4605.